In This Article

 Competitive Advantage

-Digital-focused originators demonstrate cycle times at least 30% lower and costs at least 25% lower than the industry average, according to McKinsey.
+Digital-focused originators demonstrate cycle times at least 30 percent lower and costs at least 25 percent lower than the industry average, according to McKinsey.
 Low latency is a core part of that advantage.
 Borrowers choose lenders who respond fast.

 What Mortgage Lenders Should Do Next